Rapheta/FullStack-Developers-Coding-Exercise/README.md

 # FullStack-Developers-Coding-Exercise
-This is is full-stack developers coding exercise build with using .NET Core and React technologies.
+This is is full-stack developers coding exercise built using .NET Core and React technologies.

 A database schema is created with the following specification: